-As of January 31, 2013, we had \$55.4 million of unrecognized tax benefits, of which \$50.8 million represents the amount that, if recognized, would impact the effective income tax rate in future periods.
-We recorded \$0.6 million, \$(0.7) million, and \$(0.6) million of interest and penalties related to uncertain tax positions in our provision for income taxes for the years ended January 31, 2013, 2012, and 2011, respectively.
-The accrued liability for interest and penalties was \$8.3 million, \$8.2 million, and \$6.6 million at January 31, 2013, 2012, and 2011, respectively.
+As of January 31, 2014, we had \$145.4 million of unrecognized tax benefits, of which \$139.7 million represents the amount that, if recognized, would impact the effective income tax rate in future periods.
+We recorded \$(10.5) million, \$0.6 million, and \$(0.7) million of interest and penalties related to uncertain tax positions in our provision for income taxes for the years ended January 31, 2014, 2013, and 2012, respectively.
+Accrued liabilities for interest and penalties were \$8.7 million and \$8.3 million at January 31, 2014 and 2013, respectively.
 Interest and penalties (expense and/or benefit) are recorded as a component of the provision for income taxes in the consolidated financial statements.

 Our income tax returns are subject to ongoing tax examinations in several jurisdictions in which we operate.
-In the United States, we are no longer subject to federal income tax examination for years prior to January 31, 2008.
-As of January 31, 2013 we had completed the filing of our Israeli tax returns for the years ended January 31, 2006 through January 31, 2010 which were delayed due to our restated results of operations.
-As of January 31, 2013, income tax returns are under examination in the following major tax jurisdictions:
+In the United States we are no longer subject to federal income tax examination for years prior to January 31, 2011.
+In Israel, we are no longer subject to income tax examination for years prior to January 31, 2006.
+In the United Kingdom, with the exception of years which are currently under examination, we are no longer subject to income tax examination for years prior to January 31, 2013.

+As of January 31, 2014, income tax returns are under examination in the following significant tax jurisdictions: